 - Training – Using DocRead in conjunction with DocSurvey, employee comprehension of an SOP can also be ensured by adding a test.

 NB: Take a look at this blog on How to improve your SOP training Using SharePoint

 5) Compliance, Compliance, Compliance

 Ensuring compliance is so important to every industry and process these days.
 Proving you are compliant is also important.
 Having SOP’s managed in SharePoint is an immediate plus point to any regulator and has a number of related benefits:

 - A single, easy to search database of policies and procedures.
-Make it much easier to demonstrate that you are doing the right things.
+Make it much easier to demonstrate that you are doing the right things when managing SOP's.

 - Once activated SharePoint auditing can track key events and interactions with your policy, again helping in your compliance efforts.